Presidential election: Israel

+Kazakhstan

+The president of Kazakhstan is directly elected by popular vote for a single seven-year term.
+The first de-facto presidential election in Kazakhstan was held in 1991, during the dissolution of the Soviet Union, excluding the 1990 Kazakh presidential election where the president was indirectly elected by the Supreme Soviet of the Kazakh SSR.

 Kyrgyzstan

 The president of Kyrgyzstan undergoes a single term of six years.

 Lithuania

 The president of Lithuania is elected for a five-year term by the citizens of Lithuania.

 Mexico

 The president of Mexico is elected for a six-year term by the public.
 The first presidential election in Mexico was in 1934, although these weren't considered to have met international standards until 1994.

 Palestine

 The president of the Palestinian National Authority is the highest-ranking political position in the State of Palestine and is elected to a four-year term by the public.

 Philippines

 The president of the Philippines is the highest-ranking political position in the Philippines and is elected to a six-year term by the general populace.
-The most recent presidential election was held in 2022 which resulted in Bongbong Marcos being elected as the 17th President of the Philippines.
+The most recent presidential election was held in 2022 which resulted in Bongbong Marcos being elected as the 17th president of the Philippines.

 Poland

-The first President of Second Polish Republic was Gabriel Narutowicz.
+The first president of Second Polish Republic was Gabriel Narutowicz.
 In the Second Polish Republic, the president was elected by the Parliament, while in the Third Polish Republic the president is elected for a five-year term by the public.
-The most recent presidential election was the 2020 Polish presidential election.
-The next election will take place in 2025.
+The most recent presidential election was the 2025 Polish presidential election.
+The next election will take place in 2030.